M0Fawzy/Heart-Disease-Prediction/README.md

    - **Confusion Matrix Analysis**: To understand model performance in terms of true positives, false positives, true negatives, and false negatives.
    - **ROC Curve Analysis**: To visualize the trade-off between the true positive rate and the false positive rate.

-### 5. Hyperparameter Tuning
-   - Applying techniques such as grid search or random search to find optimal hyperparameters.
-   - Improving model performance by adjusting parameters like regularization in logistic regression or tree depth in decision trees.

-### 6. Advanced Techniques (Optional)
-   - Trying out other classification algorithms such as:
-     - Decision Trees
-     - Random Forests
-     - Support Vector Machines (SVM)
-     - Gradient Boosting (XGBoost, LightGBM)
-   - Using ensemble methods to combine multiple models for better performance.

-### 7. Model Deployment (Optional)
-   - Building a web application using frameworks like `Flask` or `Streamlit` to allow users to input their health data and get a prediction.

 ## Project Dependencies
 - `pandas`
 - `numpy`